ozaner/ozanerhansha.github.io-OLD/_posts/other/00-0-0-on-culpability.md

 <!--more-->

 #### Result
 Gruesome to be sure, but consider the repercussions of his actions in both cases.
-In one instance the man got home scot-free, with nothing more than a traffic ticket, DUI, and/or angry wife looming over his head.
+In one instance the man got home scot-free, with nothing more than a traffic ticket looming over his head.

 In the other instance however, he was charged and convicted of manslaughter.